v3DJG6GL/home-automation/viessmann/viessmann_vitodens 200-w_home-assistant_config/README.md

 - All computations run client-side in the browser
 - Graph updates automatically when entity states change
 - Refresh interval: 5 seconds for real-time updates
-- Hours to show: 1 (required parameter, though data is not historical)